PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 	Engine template PredictionIO/template-scala-parallel-recommendation is now ready at musicRecommender

-This command downloads the recommender template, template-scala-parallel-recommendation-0.3.0, and places the files that make up this template in a directory called musicRecommender.
-In that directory we see a file titled engine.json and that file contains the following text:
+This command downloads the recommender template, template-scala-parallel-recommendation-0.3.0, and places the files that make up this template in a directory called `musicRecommender`.
+In that directory we see a file titled `engine.json`, which we edited to add our appName, `MusicApp`:

 	{
 	  "id": "default",